Tuesday, November 24, 2015

 Just to touch, to feel, to associate the internal feeling with external stimulation.
 Just to touch.
 The pleasurable static tickling from the inside out at every joint.
 Knees alight with electric light.
 Toes gone ballistic.
 Fingers trembling with magnetic excitement.
 Lying completely still and yet full of vivacious movement.
 Vibrations of the most sensual kind from follicle on head to pad of foot.

 Bedtime traditions at a terminus, binding no longer she heads to the bunk.
-The darkness moves from her way, a wake of shimmer and onyx waves flow back from her shoulders.
+The darkness moves from her way, a wake of shimmering onyx waves flow back from her shoulders.
 Night envelopes her body but light shines out from within her coil.
 Rippling curly hair falls down as a shadow across slim shoulders, skin peppered with soft freckles contrasting the alabaster vellum.
 Glowing a calming red, the hollows of her collarbone catch the light from the street outside and bouncing it around cooling the rays from white hot to warm embers.
 Radiating from her torso brilliant silver shimmering shining strands of light.
 Dancing in unison like an anemone in a tidal pool catching the sea moving in and out.
 Rays reaching out from her arms and tickling outstretched finger tips.

 Smile.
 Smiling.
 A grin beaming warm tingling laughter, it touches the nose and sends shivers to the toes.
 She falls deftly onto the mattress, in repose along side with hands interlocked.
 Her breathing resonates through the cushion, ribs reverberating rhythmically and transferring taut respiration repeatedly.